 - And problems with their bowls and digestion.

-Pretty common medical conditions known to be a problem with the Manx breed so, you can be sure that any responsible and knowledgeable Manx breeder will know about them and will likely be doing as much as possible to ensure that his or her litters don’t have these issues.
+These are common medical conditions known to be a problem with the Manx breed, so you can be sure that any responsible and knowledgeable Manx breeder will know about them and will likely be doing as much as possible to ensure that their litters don’t have these issues.

-Only so much one can do.
-This is why we here at IndulgeYourPet, always like to remind all of our readers that while they are “researching” what kind of cat they should adopt, they should also take a moment and research what it might cost to purchase a pet insurance policy on their new loved one as well.
+But there is only so much one can do.
+This is why we here at IndulgeYourPet always like to remind all of our readers that while they are “researching” what kind of cat they should adopt, they should also take a moment and research what it might cost to purchase a pet insurance policy on their new loved one as well.

 This way…

-If their new pet ever gets sick or injured, you won’t be on the “hook” for 100% of his or her medical bills.
-For more information about who we “feel” currently offers some of the “best” pet insurance policies in the industry right now, be sure to check out our Best Pet Insurance Companies article.
+If their new pet ever gets sick or injured, you won’t be on the “hook” for 100% of their medical bills.
+For more information about who we “feel” currently offers some of the “best” pet insurance policies, check out our Best Pet Insurance Companies article.

 a most informative piece of journalism describing the Manx cat.